beeware/briefcase/docs/reference/platforms/windows/app.rst

 Windows App
 ===========

-A Windows app is a stub binary, allow with a collection of folders taht contain the Python code for the app and the Python runtime libraries.
+A Windows app is a stub binary, allow with a collection of folders that contain the Python code for the app and the Python runtime libraries.

 Briefcase uses the `WiX Toolset <https://wixtoolset.org/>`__ to build an MSI